How to report a concern

 Duty to report

 In Nova Scotia, every person has a legal duty to report any reasonable suspicion that a child under the age of 16 has been, is being, or is likely to be, abused or neglected.
-The law also requires you to report suspected abuse if the young person is aged 16 to 18 years old, if the abuse or neglect is caused by their parent or guardian.
+The law also requires you to report suspected abuse if the young person is aged 16 to 18 years old and the abuse or neglect is caused by their parent or guardian.
 Concerns must be reported to the Department of Community Services or Mi’kmaw Family & Children’s Services.

 This includes concerns of: